Kong/docs.konghq.com/app/konnect/org-management/okta-idp.md

 1. Select the authorization server that you want to configure.

-1. Go to the Claims tab.

-    You need to configure two claims: `groups` and `login_email`.
+1. Go to the Claims tab to configure the `groups` claim.

 1. In the **Claim type** menu, select **ID**, then select **Add Claim**.